Savoy Hotel, Perth: History

 The Savoy Hotel continued operations between World Wars I and II, and in the 1930s part of the bottom of the hotel was given to retail.
 In April 1930 a fire broke out at the Savoy Hotel, severely damaging the roof, ceiling and fittings of the kitchen.

 In October 1931 the Betts & Betts shoe store moved into the ground floor shops fronting Hay Street, previously occupied by Fisher Beard & Co.

 In February 1933 Thomas Davy, the MLA for West Perth (Attorney-General and Minister for Education), died unexpectedly of a heart attack while playing cards with his wife and friends at the hotel.

 In 1936 William G. Bennett, was responsible for the remodelling of the interior of the Savoy Hotel.

-During World War II, the Savoy Hotel was taken over by the Army and used as an army club, for the accommodation of commissioned officers.
+During World War II, the Savoy Hotel was taken over by the Australian Army and used as an army club, for the accommodation of commissioned officers.
 Nearly 100 officers were billeted at the club at any one time.